Derrick-Mei/Sprint-Challenge--User-Interface/README.md

 * [ ] box9: `indigo`
 * [ ] box10: `dodgerblue`

+There are many ways you could have solved this problem.
+The issue was that there is an existing style for the background-color to be black.
+Furthermore, that style is 3 nested classes increasing the specificity.
+The real question was how would you handle the specificity.

+I have thought of several methods you could have used to solve the problem.

+1. Just remove the background-color: black.
+Then since there is no existing style for background, any level specificity for background-color would work.
+2. Reduce the specificity of the .boxes nesting to just 1 or 2 levels
+3. Nest boxes with 3 classes to increase your CSS's specificity
+4. Combine classes with pseudo-classes to increase specificity

+5. Use ID's (#)
+6. Use ! important flag
+7. Use Inline Styling

 ### About Page

 [Review the provided design file for the about page](design-files/about.png).
 You have been provided the HTML wrapper, footer, and page content for the about page.
 Create the rest of the missing HTML and CSS to match the design file.